breathingstatue/blender-plugin/README.md

 # blender-plugin

 I created a modified version of Marv's Blender Plugin for Re-Volt, that works in the current Blender (4.3)

 INSTALLATION
-place 'io_revolt' in Blender/"version"/scripts/addons/
+place 'io\_revolt' in Blender/"version"/scripts/addons/

 -Theman with the help of AI and a bunch of friends in the RV I/O community.

-20.25.53
+20.25.55

+Fixed a bug in export functions
+Fixed a bug in .hul import
-Added Visiboxes (.vis) import / export / creation Removed ta_csv (.csv files for texture animations) Added / Modified some elements in the UI
+Added Visiboxes (.vis) import / export / creation Removed ta\_csv (.csv files for texture animations) Added / Modified some elements in the UI
-Finalized tri_out and taz_out (the beginning of the file was missing out 4-8bytes)
+Finalized tri\_out and taz\_out (the beginning of the file was missing out 4-8bytes)

 20.25.50
 Objects import / export / duplicate (.fob)